alexsami-lopes/Networking-Project-1/README-PTbr.md

      docker --version

 ## Instalação do Docker no macOS
-    1. Baixe o instalador do Docker Desktop para macOS no site oficial do Docker: Docker Desktop for Mac
+    1. Baixe o instalador do Docker Desktop para macOS no Site Oficial do Docker: Docker Desktop for Mac
     2. Abra o arquivo .dmg baixado.
     3. Arraste o ícone do Docker para a pasta Aplicativos.
     4. Abra o Docker a partir do Launchpad ou Finder.